Hugh McElroy

-Hugh Richard Walter McElroy (28 October 1874 – 15 April 1912) was a British Merchant officer who served aboard the RMS Titanic as Chief Purser during its ill-fated maiden voyage.
-He was the head of the ship's victualling department as well as one its officers.
+Hugh Richard Walter McElroy (28 October 1874 – 15 April 1912) was a British Merchant sailor who served aboard the as Chief Purser during its ill-fated maiden voyage.
+He was the head of the ship's victualling department.

 McElroy perished in the sinking.
-His body was the most senior crew member and only officer to be recovered by the CS Mackay-Bennett.
+His body was the most senior crew member to be recovered and identified by the CS Mackay-Bennett.
 He was subsequently buried at sea.

 Early life

 McElroy was born in Liverpool to Richard McElroy (1844–1888), a shipwright born to Irish parents, and a Scottish mother from Edinburgh, Jessie Fox (1847–1927).
-He was of four children, born after his sisters Charlotte and Josephine, and before brother Richard.
-He was baptized in the Catholic faith and, at age 16 in 1890, left to train as a priest in St. Mary's Priory in Bodmin, Cornwall.
+He was one of four children, born after his sisters Charlotte and Jessie, and before his brother Richard.
+He was baptised in the Catholic faith and, at age 16 in 1890, left to train as a priest in St. Mary's Priory in Bodmin, Cornwall.

-However, McElroy dropped out of priest training in 1892 and returned to his home in Liverpool where he followed his father's footsteps by joining the British Merchant Navy.
+However, McElroy dropped out of priest training in 1892 and returned to his home in Liverpool, where he followed his father's footsteps by joining the British Merchant Navy.